Hydrocotyle phoenix

 Hydrocotyle phoenix is a species of annual pennywort and is commonly called fire pennywort.
 It is only known to grow in south-west Australia, specifically in fire prone habitats; it is unique in this regard as it is the only species of Hydrocotyle known to have a fire adapted life-history.
-The specific epiphet "phoenix" references this fire adapted life history as in Greek mythology, a phoenix experiences rebirth by rising from ashes, much like how this plant rises from the ashes after a wildfire.
+The specific epithet "phoenix" references this fire adapted life history as in Greek mythology, a phoenix experiences rebirth by rising from ashes, much like how this plant rises from the ashes after a wildfire.

 Description

 Hydrocotyle phoenix is a low growing annual herb which grows 4-15 cm tall and up to 100 cm wide with a sprawling habit.
 The leaves grow from a basal rosette.
 The leaves are palmately lobed and 5-20 mm long by 7-26 mm wide and covered in small hairs.
 The flowers are borne in a compact umbel with about 10-20 flowers.
 The flowers themselves are small, only 4-6 mm wide, and white.
 The flowers have only 5 white petals and lack a calyx.
 The fruits are schizocarps about 1 mm in size.

 Atypically for this group of plants, H. phoenix is a fire-ephemeral plant, meaning that it forms a soil seed bank in the soil and its germination is triggered by wildfire.
 It will typically not grow unless prompted by a wildfire.
 Like many plants from Australia, its life cycle requires fire.

 Hydrocotyle phoenix was discovered in 2015.
 It is most morphologically most similar to Hydrocotyle hispidula, Hydrocotyle blepharocarpa, and Hydrocotyle geraniifolia.
 Its evolutionary position within Hydrocotyle has not yet been determined.